Rayi/micmath.github.com/_posts/2010-04-10-more-succinct.markdown

 ### Yet Another Standard

-Finally I will publish a minimum standard for JsDoc tags, in a form that can be used by others wishing to implement their own tags or tag parsers.
+Finally I will publish a minimum standard for JSDoc tags, in a form that can be used by others wishing to implement their own tags or tag parsers.
 Hopefully this will make it easier for various venders to avoid stepping on each others toes, in particular mine!